-This summer is looking like it will be pretty different from years past.
-A pandemic summer – with social distancing and many events and trips canceled.
-But hopefully, it will be a little easier on us than spring though.
+This summer is looking like it will be much easier on families than last year’s pandemic summer.
+So more of a hybrid pre-2020 summer and pandemic life summer.
+Still some social distancing, more travel, fewer events, but still lots of fun.
+I’m hopeful!
 Let’s get outside!
 And as every year, summer will fly by and we’ll feel like we’re running out time to experience all our summer favorites.
 So here’s an updated and kid-friendly summer bucket list and free download to print out.

 Summer Bucket List Ideas – Kids and Preschoolers Activities

 - Gardening and harvesting from the garden – this is a great ongoing activity kiddos can help with